MiMoText/Stylometric_Analysis/README.md

 # Stylometry_MiMoText_roman18
-Repository for testing stylometry with the roman18 corpus of the MiMoText project
+Repository for testing stylometry within the workhop "Potentials and Limits of Stylometry for Early Modern Text in Romance Languages" on 11 October 2023 at Trier Center for Digital Humanities.

 This repository includes some tests using the R library stylo (Eder, Rybicki and Kestemont 2016).